juanep97/iop4/README.md

 **IOP4** is a complete rewrite of IOP3, a pipeline to work with **photometry** and **polarimetry** of **optical data** from [CAHA](https://www.caha.es/es/) and [OSN](https://www.osn.iaa.csic.es/) observatories.
 It is built to ease debugging and inspection of data.

-IOP4 implements _Object Relational Mapping_ (**ORM**) to seamlessly integrate all information about the reduction and results in a database which can be used to query and plot results, flag data and inspect the reduction process in a integrated fashion with the whole pipeline.
+IOP4 implements _Object Relational Mapping_ (**ORM**) to seamlessly integrate all information about the reduction and results in a database which can be used to query and plot results, flag data and inspect the reduction process in an integrated fashion with the whole pipeline.
 It also ships with an already **built-in web interface** which can be used out of the box to browse the database and supervise all pipeline processes.

 ## Installation
+We recommend installing IOP4 in an isolated environtment as described below.
+IOP4 is hosted in [PyPI software repository](https://pypi.org/project/iop4/).

 ### Option 1: Using a virtual environment